 Curtin University Oil and Gas Innovation Centre

 Established in 2017, the Curtin University Oil and Gas Innovation Centre (CUOGIC) brings Curtin University’s multidisciplinary research and development expertise to the oil and gas industry’s technology challenges.

 Luxury Branding Research Centre

-The Luxury Branding Research Cluster (LBRC) increases Curtin’s Luxury Branding research capabilities by providing greater collaboration with other research centres and industry partners while continually building on the strengths of Curtin’s well established multidisciplinary approach to Luxury Branding Research.
+The Luxury Branding Research Centre (LBRC) increases Curtin’s Luxury Branding research capabilities by providing greater collaboration with other research centres and industry partners while continually building on the strengths of Curtin’s well established multidisciplinary approach to Luxury Branding Research.